cloudify-cosmo/cloudify-rest-docs/content/_workflows.md

 `parameters` | object | A dictionary containing definitions of the workflow's parameters.
 `plugin` | string | The name of the plugin containing workflow implementation.
 `operation` | string | The name of the system task performed by the workflow.
+`is_available` | boolean | Whether or not this workflow is currently available for running

 ## List Workflows